vsariola/sointu/README.md

 # Sointu
-A cross-platform modular software synthesizer for small intros, evolved from [4klang](https://github.com/hzdgopher/4klang).
+A cross-platform modular software synthesizer for small intros, forked from [4klang](https://github.com/hzdgopher/4klang).

 Summary
 -------

 Sointu is work-in-progress.
-It is an evolution of [4klang]( https://github.com/hzdgopher/4klang), a modular software synthesizer intended to easily produce music for 4k intros-small executables with a maximum filesize of 4096 bytes containing realtime audio and visuals.
+It is a fork and an evolution of [4klang]( https://github.com/hzdgopher/4klang), a modular software synthesizer intended to easily produce music for 4k intros-small executables with a maximum filesize of 4096 bytes containing realtime audio and visuals.
 Like 4klang, the